sherphy/KohSherlynnPhyllisa-AsiaOneFrontEnd/README.md

 4. I haven't used Redux.
 While I theoretically roughly know what Redux does, I've never had applications that required large-scale enough state management.
 Even now, I'm not quite sure what state there is apart from opening the menu actually.
 I'll be learning it and completing it in my later commits, but for now I'll commit what I have!

-5. My mobile view has a little bit of whitespace separating top footer and bottom footer - I believe this is inherit in using the <source> function to render different media for the different sizes.
-My <source>, even when unused, is 19px.
+5. My mobile view has a little bit of whitespace separating top footer and bottom footer - I believe this is inherent in using the `<source>` function to render different media for the different sizes.
+My `<source>`, even when unused, is 19px.
 I compensated for the difference by using margin-top: -19px for the bottom div, and then adding padding-top to the image element to maintain the separation, but I'm slightly worried about using negative margins.

 IMPROVEMENTS: